alan-j-lin/alan-j-lin.github.io/_posts/2018-07-25-project-luther.md

 title: Is That New Lunch Spot Overpriced?
 ---

-How many times have you gotten a restaurant recommendation where after sitting down and looking at the menu everything is significantly more expensive than what you had expected?
-Or the lunch spot you are at is offering a new special with an ingredient that you don't quite recognize, is it even worth trying?

-Is the restaurant trying to upcharge you on things like decor or reputation, or that the components of the dish actually justify that price?
+How many times have you gone to a new restaurant where every dish seems overpriced?
+Consider when your regular lunch spot is offering a new special, is it even worth trying?
+Are restaurants trying to upcharge you on things like decor or reputation?
 What if you had a model that could you help predict the likelihood of that?

 ![](/public/Project_Luther/sushiburrito.jpg)
 <center>